-Principles of Economics (DE)
+Principles of Economics (DE) 1/2 Unit

-Principles of Economics is the survey course intended to push back on consumerism while redefining the mission of life and purpose of money.
+Principles of Economics is the survey course intended to reframe consumerism while redefining the mission of life and purpose of money.
 This is done by challenging economic systems and the underlying societal and cultural values that support those systems.
 Students will seek to find their place in economic growth and development on a macro, micro, and personal level.